-- 1. The referee shall choose the goal at which all of the penalty-kicks shall be taken. - 2.
-Each team shall take five penalty-kicks.
+- 1. The Referee shall choose the goal at which all of the kicks from the penalty spot shall be taken. - 2.
+Each team shall take five kicks from the penalty spot.
 The kicks shall be taken alternately. - 3.
-The referee shall toss, and the team whose captain wins the toss, shall take the first kick. - 4.
+The Referee shall toss, and the team whose captain wins the toss shall take the first kick. - 4.
 The team which scores the greater number of goals shall be declared the winner. - 5.
-Only the players who are on the field of play at the end of the match, which shall mean at the end of extra time in so far as a match in which extra time is authorised, is concerned, shall be eligible to take part in the penalty-kicking. - 6.
-If, after each team has taken five kicks, each has scored the same number of goals or neither has scored, the taking of penalty-kicks shall continue, in the same order, until such time as each has taken the same number of kicks and one team has scored a goal more than the other. - 7.
-Each kick shall be taken by a different player, and not until all eligible players of any team, including the goalkeeper, have taken a kick, may a player of the same team take a second kick. - 8.
-Any player who was on the field at the end of the match (see paragraph 5) may change places with his goalkeeper at any time during the taking of the penalty-kicks. - 9.
-All players, other than the two goalkeepers and the player taking the kick, shall remain within the centre circle whilst the taking of the penalty-kicks is in progress. - The goalkeeper who is colleague of the kicker shall take up position outside the penalty-area, behind the line which runs parallel with the goal-line, and at least ten yards from the penalty-mark. - 10.
-Unless stated to the contrary herein, the conditions of Law XIV will apply, in the taking of these kicks.
+Only the players who are on the field at the end of the match, which shall mean at the end of extra time, in so far as a match in which extra time is authorised, is concerned, shall be eligible to take part in the kicking from the penalty spot. - 6.
+If, after each team has taken five kicks, each has scored the same number of goals, the taking of kicks from the penalty spot shall continue, in the same order, until such time as each has taken the same number of kicks and one team has scored a goal more than the other.
+The kicks shall not continue after one team has scored a total of goals which establish them as winners. - 7.
+Each kick shall be taken by a different player, and not until all eligible players of any team have taken a kick may a player of the same team have a second kick. - 8.
+Any player who was on the field at the end of the match (see paragraph 5) may change places with his goalkeeper at any time during the taking of the kicks from the penalty spot. - 9.
+Other than the player taking a kick, and the opposing goalkeeper, all players shall remain within the centre circle whilst the taking of the kicks from the penalty spot is in progress. - 10.
+Unless stated to the contrary herein, the conditions of Laws 5 and 14 will apply in the taking of these kicks.
+The relevant paragraphs of the Board Decisions in relation to Law 14 shall be interpreted by analogy.